GitMirroring/gnuboot/site/news/libreboot20210522.md

 The next Libreboot release will likely just be a few more ROM images, but while referencing this release (Libreboot 20210522) for the source code.
-See the tasks page on libreboot.org for a list of the boards I plan to add.
+See the tasks page on libreboot.srht.site for a list of the boards I plan to add.

 lbmk
 ====